hpacheco/ses/labs/Lab3.md

 In the context of web applications, DAST is a testing methodology that analyses a running application by scanning and performing attacks on the client-side frontend.
 Since it is independent of the technologies used in the application's server-side backend, it is also termed as a black-box testing methodology [^1].

-[^1]: White-box dynamic web application analysis is usually termed Interactive Application Security Testing (IAST).
+[^1]: White-box dynamic web application analysis is sometimes also termed Interactive Application Security Testing (IAST).
 Like traditional dynamic program analysis, IAST tools analyze running web applications by first instrumenting their code to better observe application behavior and data flow.
 Unfortunately, IAST is very much dependent on used technologies since it requires significantly more integration with the host applications, are there are few open-source solutions (aside from hard to set up research prototypes) for us to experiment with.
 We will therefore focus on DAST.